ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/elasticsearch.rst

   error which doesn't necessarily mean that the Elasticsearch server itself is critical.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_initializing_shards``, the number of initializing
   shards.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_number_of_nodes``, the number of nodes in the cluster.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_number_of_pending_tasks``, the number of pending tasks.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_relocating_shards``, the number of relocating shards.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_unassigned_shards``, the number of unassigned shards.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_documents``, the number of documents.

   In Elasticsearch, a document refers to the top-level, or root object that is serialized into JSON and stored in Elasticsearch under a unique ID.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_documents_deleted``, number of documents deleted.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.